thompson-tyler/o2cm-scraper/README.md

 python registration auto --event-id EVENT_ID --after-date AFTER_DATE
 ```

-The script will then fetch all the required reports, parse and process them, and output the results.
-The results are stored in the `target` directory and the `numbers.csv` and `open_dancers.csv` files.

-Auto mode will also save the reports it fetched as `.html` files in the working directory.
+The script will then fetch all the required reports, parse and process them, and save the results.
+The reports it fetched will also be saved as `.html` files in the working directory.
 Feel free to provide these to the manual mode later if you wish to rerun the program.

 ### Manually Download Reports